TVS Group: Family

 The T. V. S. family is an Indian business family, based in Chennai, India.
 The TVS Group has its principal headquarters in Madurai and international headquarters in Chennai.
 It has more than 50 subsidiaries across sectors.
 T. V. Sundram Iyengar founded the group in 1911 with the establishment of T. V. Sundram Iyengar & Sons in Madurai.

 The family is from the Iyengar community – Tamil Brahmins who are adherents of Sri Vaishnavism – hailing from Tirunelveli district.
 The founder T. V. Sundram Iyengar was born in 1877 in Thirukkurungudi.
 Sundram Iyengar qualified as a lawyer, and later worked in the Indian Railways and later in a bank.
 He later moved to Madurai and founded the TVS group.

 Family tree

 Sundram Iyengar and Lakshmi Ammal had eight children – five sons and three daughters.
 The five sons all joined the family business.
 The eldest son – T. S. Doraisamy died in 1943 and the other four sons – T. S. Rajam, T. S. Santhanam, T. S. Srinivasan and T. S. Krishna continued to run different businesses.

-Of the daughters, Dr. T. S. Soundram was a physician, social reformer and politician.
+Of the daughters, Dr. T. S. Soundaram was a physician, social reformer and politician.

+Real Estate

+Emerald Haven Realty Limited, operating as TVS Emerald, is the real estate subsidiary of the TVS Group.
+Headquartered in Chennai, Tamil Nadu, the company was incorporated in 2012 and develops residential properties across Chennai and Bangalore.